Dual Quaternion Based Contact Modeling for Fast and Smooth Collision Recovery of Quadrotors: Introduction

-Unmanned aerial vehicles (UAVs) are increasingly deployed in cluttered environments which necessitate collision recovery following physical interactions for stabilization \cite{Ruggiero} and tactile-based exploration \cite{patnaik2025}.
+Unmanned aerial vehicles (UAVs) are increasingly deployed in cluttered environments that require collision recovery after physical interactions for stabilization \cite{Ruggiero} or tactile-based exploration \cite{patnaik2025}.
 In such settings, accurate modeling of impact-induced state discontinuities is essential for designing the recovery controllers.
-These collision events are inherently hybrid: the vehicle's states evolve continuously on the configuration manifold $SE(3)$ during free flight, and undergo instantaneous jumps in velocities upon contact.
+These collision events are inherently hybrid: the vehicle's states evolve continuously on the configuration manifold $SE(3)$ during free flight, and undergo instantaneous velocities jumps upon contact.
 Ensuring consistency of these discrete resets with the underlying geometric structure is critical for closed-loop stability.

-Classical rigid-body impact models are derived from Newton impulse-momentum principles.
-They are typically implemented using rotation matrices with decoupled translational and rotational coordinates \cite{MarkMuller}.
-While physically correct, resolving discrete impacts in separate spaces ($\mathbb{R}^3 \times SO(3)$) becomes problematic because a single physical contact force instantaneously couples linear and angular momentum.
-Calculating these discrete jumps separately often leads to practically inconsistent post-impact states forcing the system to apply artificial normalizations or projections to reconcile the state with physical constraints \cite{GeometricSE3Control}.
-These corrections act as unmodeled disturbances that inject artificial energy into the system, complicating geometric controller design.
+Matrix-based formulations represent the configuration manifold $SE(3)$ using rotation matrices $\mathbf{R} \in SO(3)$ and translation vectors $\mathbf{p} \in \mathbb{R}^3$.
+Classical rigid-body impact models, derived from Newton impulse-momentum principles, resolve a contact in these decoupled translational and rotational coordinates \cite{MarkMuller}.
+Such formulations determine the normal impulse magnitude from the contact normal alone and apply the tangential friction impulse separately, so the coupling between the normal and tangential components is not retained within the impulse magnitude.
+Resolving the two components jointly under Coulomb friction instead requires incremental or iterative numerical schemes \cite{CannyJohn,Stewart} that keep the impact dissipative \cite{Jia2011}.
+Position-plus-quaternion and exponential-coordinate representations \cite{BulloPDECC,GeometricSE3Control} reduce parameter redundancy but address the representation rather than the impact model, and still require explicit moment-arm computation or matrix exponentials within the control loop.

-To address this challenge, we develop a reset map directly on the dual quaternion representation of $SE(3)$, enabling impact resolution on a unified algebra.
-The proposed formulation extends Newton’s restitution law to dual screws and updates the twist in a closed form.
-The post-impact states remain on the valid manifold of rigid-body motion without the need for secondary algebraic corrections, capturing the physical cross-coupling of impact forces.
+To address this challenges, we develop a reset map directly on the dual quaternion manifold.
+The proposed formulation extends Newton’s restitution law to dual screws, resolving the fully coupled $SE(3)$ cross-coupling in a single, closed-form operation.
+This embeds the physical coupling directly into the algebraic representation, providing an exact and computationally efficient alternative to traditional decoupled or iterative frameworks.